Astera introduces the newest addition to the platform, Astera API Management - a complete API lifecycle management solution. Learn More

 • In case the organization needs to change database vendors

-It requires careful planning and testing as there are several small tasks involved in the process, such as determining the storage capacity of the target database, testing applications, and ensuring data confidentiality.
-Organizations prefer database migration services and software that can get the job done in a seamless fashion.
+It requires careful planning and testing as several small tasks are involved in the process, such as determining the storage capacity of the target database, testing applications, and ensuring data confidentiality.
+Organizations prefer database migration services and software that can do the job seamlessly.

 Application Migration

-The application migration takes place when an organization switches from one platform or vendor application to another.
+Application migration occurs when an organization switches from one platform or vendor application to another.
 Each application has a unique data model.
 Moreover, applications are not portable.
-Therefore, each application’s operating systems, virtual machine configurations, and management tools can be different in the development and deployment environment.
+Therefore, each application’s operating systems, virtual machine configurations, and management tools can differ in the development and deployment environment.

 These factors can contribute to the complexity of the migration process.
-Introducing middleware products in the process simplifies it, as they help bridge the technology gap making software migration easier.
+Introducing middleware products simplifies it, as they help bridge the technology gap making software migration easier.

 Storage Migration

-The store migration process deals with moving data from one storage system to another, such as a hard disk or the cloud.
+The store migration process involves moving data from one storage system to another, such as a hard disk or the cloud.
 The need for storage migration arises due to technology upgrades.
-During this process, it is easy to implement storage migration steps, and data management features like data validation, cloning, reducing corrupt or old information, etc. In addition, storage migration enables cost-effective scaling and faster performance.
+During this process, it is easy to implement storage migration steps and data management features like data validation, cloning, reducing corrupt or old information, etc. In addition, storage migration enables cost-effective scaling and faster performance.

 System Migration